Beatrixwmh/dsc-phase-2-project-v2-3/README.md

 ### Caveats
 According to the OLS model, the data has a significant degree of positive skewness and kurtosis, the former meaning the data is not normally distributed, with the median and mode higher than the mean, and the latter meaning there are many outliers that cannot be explained by the linear regression model.\
 Moreover, the data violates the two assumptions of linear regression- homoscedasticity and normality, which negatively impacts the reliability of the predictions.\
-Next step would be to investigate the outliers of the data set to see why there is such high kurtosis and skewedness, and potentially discover more confounding variables that would help the model make better predictions.
+The Next step would be to investigate the outliers of the data set to see why there is such high kurtosis and skewedness, and potentially discover more confounding variables that would help the model make better predictions.
 A good place to start would be to include the variables that were disregarded in this project to see if they can explain the ouliers better.

 ### For More Information